saxenism/saxenism-expressions/_posts/2022-10-09-Bit-Packing.md

 *BUT BUT BUT*

 That is not the case.
-Solidity stores data starting from right, meaning it is (probably) Little Endian.
-Basically, if you were to store four numbers A,B,C and D in that order, inside of a word they would be stored as [D,C,B,A].
-A good primer about Endianess can be found in [this freecodecamp article](https://www.freecodecamp.org/news/what-is-endianness-big-endian-vs-little-endian/).
+Basically, if you were to store four numbers A,B,C and D in that order, inside of a word you would expect that word to look like this: [A,B,C,D] but they would be stored as [D,C,B,A].

+(Slightly relevant: ) A good primer about Endianess can be found in [this freecodecamp article](https://www.freecodecamp.org/news/what-is-endianness-big-endian-vs-little-endian/).

 Let me illustrate this point with [a picture](https://gateway.pinata.cloud/ipfs/QmZvGzhf9o6j837xF7eYLnufEACDa2MEvG8qh9TRz3k7bv):